Compare and book car hire from over 1,700 brands in over 45,000 locations

 Plan for the unexpected

-Returning your car hire on the date and time you agreed to is the easiest way to start your return off right.
-Plot your route to rental supplier in advanced and consider whether you're likely to run into traffic on your way there.
+Returning your car rental on the date and time you agreed to is the easiest way to start your return off right.
+Plot your route to rental supplier in advanced and consider whether you’re likely to run into traffic on your way there.
 This courtesy is especially appreciated by suppliers during peak holiday seasons, when they are quickly passing rentals on from one customer to the next.

 If you do end up delayed for some reason, call the rental office and let them know as soon as possible that you’ll be late.
 Such an update may help reduce the chances of the supplier charging you for late return.

-Queues at the rental office are almost always inevitable, so you'll always want to leave yourself adequate time to line-up at the counter as well.
-It's better not to feel pressured during the drop-off process because you need to catch a flight.
+Queues at the rental office are almost always inevitable, so you’ll always want to leave yourself adequate time to line-up at the counter as well.

 Other additional charges